arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 {{ inputData | customPipe: 'argument1':'argument2':'argument3'... }}
 ```

-Now we will create a custom pipe which accepts multiple parameters.
+To create a custom pipe which accepts multiple parameters we have to change the defination of transform method to support more than one argument.

 We will extend our `power` pipe to add some buffer value after applying exponent.